Bearded Dragon Substrate: Why You Should Only Use This

 The Clay Burrowing Substrate (Click Here) is the substrate I would go with.
 I used it several times and I never had problems with it.

 - Bearded dragons can´t become constipated from eating substrate, since the clay gets hard.

 - You can form hills and caves for your dragon.

 - It is very close to a natural habitat.

 - Bearded dragons love to dig, with this substrate they can even dig their own caves.
-Digging will make your beardie happy and your dragon will never have problems with long nails.
+Digging will make your beardie happy, since it is a great exercise for them.
+And your dragon will never have problems with long nails.

 - No problems with damaged joints because of loose substrate.